 One of the benefits of third-party web font services is that the font files may have already been downloaded by the user's browser during a visit to another website.
 The browser saves those files and uses them on other websites without downloading them again.

 Font services also offer the option to load only the specific characters needed, rather than the full font file.
 This is a clever way to save page weight when only a few specific characters, words or phrases of a special font are needed.

 Fonts from web font services are most commonly added to a website with a

 @import rule in CSS works as well, but generally results in poorer performance for third-party fonts.)

 Here's an example of loading two variants of a font called Roboto from Google Fonts:

-Get the most out of Google's custom web fonts.
-Along with a page speed boost from resource hints, eliminate the render blocking effect of Google Fonts by loading the font CSS resources asynchronously.Optimize Google Fonts
+Maximize Google custom web font performance!
+Along with a page speed boost from resource hints, eliminate the render blocking effect of Google Fonts by loading the font CSS resources asynchronously.Asynchronous Google Fonts